jqueuniet/netbox-go/apiv3_5/docs/InventoryItem.md

 ### NewInventoryItem

-`func NewInventoryItem(id int32, url string, display string, device NestedDevice, name string, component map[string]interface{}, created NullableTime, lastUpdated NullableTime, depth int32, ) *InventoryItem`
+`func NewInventoryItem(id int32, url string, device NestedDevice, name string, component map[string]interface{}, lastUpdated NullableTime, depth int32, ) *InventoryItem`

 NewInventoryItem instantiates a new InventoryItem object This constructor will assign default values to properties that have it defined,